NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 ![](https://github.com/NVIDIA-Omniverse/kit-workshop-siggraph2022/blob/workshop_1/exts/omni.example.scene_auth_scatter/workshop/images/scatterbutton.png?raw=true)

 Notice how the marbles scattered to the right of the stage.
+This is -500 units on the Z axis.
+Try and change some of the values in the Y and/or X axis as well to see where the marbles will scatter next.

 ![](https://github.com/NVIDIA-Omniverse/kit-workshop-siggraph2022/blob/workshop_1/exts/omni.example.scene_auth_scatter/workshop/images/sidescatter.png?raw=true)

-# Scatter Relative to Source Prim

 ## Step 6: Get the Location of the Source Prim